Red Hot Chilli Pipers: Tours and performances

-The group's highest profile performance's have been on the Main Stage at T in the Park in 2004 where they performed alongside The Darkness, and in 2014 when they performed on the Main Stage again in their own right.
+The group's highest profile performance have been on the Main Stage at T in the Park in 2004 where they performed alongside The Darkness, and in 2014 when they performed on the Main Stage again in their own right.
+They performed on the Acoustic Stage at Glastonbury in 2024 and at The Fuji Rock Festival in 2025.
+January 2026 started with a month long residency at The Global Village in Dubai UAE.

 When Will I Be Famous

 In 2007, the Red Hot Chilli Pipers appeared on the BBC show When Will I be Famous? hosted by Graham Norton.
 The band were in the episode and competed against seven others.
 The eight contestants were paired into a head-to-head showdown in which the winner would be decided by 101 preregistered viewers who were dubbed the "Armchair Judges".
 The four winners of these head-to-heads would then compete against each other in the second show with the winner being decided by an open public phone vote.
 In their first head-to-head showdown, The Red Hot Chilli Pipers were pitted against the "Stringfever", a four-member string quartet.
 The Red Hot Chilli Pipers won the head-to-head 51–50 and went on to win the weekly prize of ten thousand pounds.